tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 wapt-get register
 +++++++++++++++++

-The :code:`wapt-get register <description>` command reports the computer hardware and software inventory to the WAPT inventory server.
+The :command:`wapt-get register <description>` command reports the computer hardware and software inventory to the WAPT inventory server.

 .. hint::